Treatment

 You have some types of chemotherapy over several days.
 You might be able to have some drugs through a small portable pump that you take home.

-Before you start chemotherapy
+Before you start chemotherapy for pancreatic cancer

 You need to have blood tests to make sure it’s safe to start treatment.
-You usually have these the day before or on the day you start treatment.
-You have blood tests before each cycle of chemotherapy.
+You usually have these a few days before or on the day you start treatment.
+You have blood tests before each round or cycle of treatment.

 Before starting treatment with capecitabine or fluorouracil (5FU) you have a blood test to check levels of an enzyme called dihydropyrimidine dehydrogenase (DPD).
 A low DPD level might mean you are more likely to have severe side effects from these drugs.
-So you may start treatment with a lower amount (dose) of the drug, or have a different treatment.
+So, you may start treatment with a lower amount (dose) of the drug, or have a different treatment.
 Your doctor or nurse will talk to you about this.

 Find out more about having a DPD deficiency

-Side effects of chemotherapy
+Side effects of chemotherapy for pancreatic cancer

 • feeling or being sick